sphinx-doc/sphinx/doc/tutorial/index.rst

-You can now introduce a cross-reference to the ``contents`` section of the Sphinx documentation as follows, prefixing it by `sphinx:` to better identify it is an external one:
+You can now introduce a cross-reference to the ``contents`` section of the Sphinx documentation as follows, prefixing it by `sphinx:` to better identify it as an external reference:

 .. code-block:: rst
    :caption: docs/source/index.rst